BENFLEET YACHT CLUB

 12. Entrance Fee's and Subscriptions

-- c) A Member elected between 1st July and the end of the year shall pay full entrance fee (where applicable) but half the annual subscription.
+c) Members elected between 1st August and the end of the calendar year shall pay the full "entrance fee" (where applicable), with the annual membership subscription reduced proportionally as below.Membership application approved in:

 - b)Suspension of such a Member from the Club and premises for such a time as decided by the Committee up to a maximum of two years.